What is Cyber Threat Intelligence

 Feedback and Evaluation

-Feedback and Evaluations are focused on after we have completed the analysis and disseminated the final product but are a continuous process that occurs at all stages of the intelligence lifecycle.
+Feedback and evaluations is a continuous process that occurs at all stages of the intelligence lifecycle and after we have completed the analysis and disseminated the final product.
 This process is essential to ensure that produced intelligence effectively provides cybersecurity operational value and drives strategic business decisions.

 Tracking of Threat Activity

-To track threat activity clusters observed during incident response engagements, The Deepwatch Threat Intel Team uses Threat Activity Cluster designations (TAC-###) to track similar activity across multiple engagements.
+To track threat activity observed during incident response engagements, The Deepwatch Adversary Tactics and Intelligence (ATI) team uses Threat Activity Cluster designations (TAC-###) to track similar activity across multiple engagements.

 An Explanation of Estimative Language and Analytic Confidence